Kish Khodro

 Kish Khodro is an Iranian car company established in 1995 and registered in Kish Island.
 It was owned by Mohammad Saffari (51%), Bank of Industry and Mine (40%) and Kamran Naghdi, the Managing Director of BMS Automotives Ltd from the United Kingdom (9%) who sold the license to manufacture, designed the prototype and provided the know how and the production plant.
 The production line was launched in 2000.
 Company ownership changed to 52%/41%/7% in 2002.

 The purpose for creation of Kish Khodro was to produce a vehicle named Sinad.
-The air conditioned vehicle has a 1600 cc Renault K7M engine and mechanical components.